-Twenty-two credits are required to graduate from Ontonagon Area High School.
-Students must pass enough elective courses beyond the requirements listed above to earn a total of twenty-two credits.
+Twenty two (22) credits are require to graduate from Ontonagon Area High School.
+Students must pass enough elective courses beyond the requirements listed above to earn a total of twenty two (22) credits.
 In addition to the credit requirement, students must also sit for and take the State's mandatory high school assessment tests in their junior year to be eligible for graduation.
 Students planning to participate in the commencement ceremony, attend any senior high school academic awards ceremonies, or be eligible to receive any academic honors must also be enrolled in and maintain a full academic schedule or program of instruction.
-Graduation requirements are aligned with the Michigan Merit Curriculum.
+Graduation requirements are aligned with the Michigan Merit Curriculum